riscv/docs-dev-guide/README.md

 - For the full featured pdf that we are implementing, we use Ruby and install gems that support the features.

-- To support building wavedrom diagrams directly from scripts contained in blocks in the AsciiDoc source files, we use npm to install the wavedrom-cli.
+- To support building WaveDrom diagrams directly from scripts contained in blocks in the AsciiDoc source files, we use npm to install the wavedrom-cli.

 ## Install Ruby on MacOS